apendua/meteor-actions/README.md

 ## Installation

-Supposing you're developing your application with [meteorite](https://github.com/oortcloud/meteorite) the only thing you need to do is the following:
+Supposing you're developing your app with [meteorite](https://github.com/oortcloud/meteorite) the only thing you need to do is
 ```
 mrt add actions
 ```

-## Privilages API
+## Privileges API

-An action is just a callback with some properties attached.
+An action is a callback with properties attached.

 ### Actions.register